TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/GuidesAndTutorials.rst

 It is recommended to begin with the :ref:`t3start:start` and then continue with the documentation that is best suited for your background and the task at hand.
-So, for example, if you are a developer, look in the **Developers** section on this page.
+So, for example, if you are a developer, look in the :ref:`Extension Development <tutguides-extdev>` section on this page.

 .. t3-field-list-table::